Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Introduction

 The present paper also builds on previous work of the co-authors which proved global wellposedness of DNLS for initial conditions $u_0$ in weighted Sobolev spaces under some additional conditions that exclude the so-called \emph{spectral singularities} \cite{JLPS17a,Liu17,PSS17}.
-In this context, we proved global well-posedness for data in an open and dense set of $H^{2,2}(\R)$ which allows finitely many resonances but no spectral singularities, and also established the long-time behavior of solutions in the form of the soliton resolution \cite{JLPS17b}.
+In this context, we proved global well-posedness for data in an open and dense set of $H^{2,2}(\R)$ which allows finitely many resonances, which refer to eigenvalues away from the continuous spectrum but no spectral singularities, and also established the long-time behavior of solutions in the form of the soliton resolution \cite{JLPS17b}.
 We will discuss precisely in Section \ref{sec:direct} the meaning of spectral singularities.
-In the present paper, we remove all spectral assumptions on the initial data and obtain global wellposedness of the DNLS equation for general initial condition in $H^{2,2}(\R)$.
+In the present paper, we remove all spectral assumptions on the initial data and obtain global well-posedness of the DNLS equation for general initial condition in $H^{2,2}(\R)$.

 Our approach is inspired by the work of Zhou, who, in a series of papers \cite{Zhou89-2,Zhou95,Zhou98}, developed new tools to construct direct and inverse scattering maps that are insensitive to singularities of the spectral data.
-We emphasize that spectral singularities may affect the long-time behavior of solutions, in the same way that resonances affect the long-time behavior of solutions through soliton resolution {(see \cite{JLPS17b} where the soliton resolution conjecture is proved for generic initial data).
+We emphasize that spectral singularities may affect the long-time behavior of solutions, in the same way that eigenvalues affect the long-time behavior of solutions through soliton resolution {(see \cite{JLPS17b} where the soliton resolution conjecture is proved for generic initial data).
 In the case of the focusing cubic nonlinear Schr\"odinger equation, Kamvissis \cite{Kamvissis96} studied the effect of a single spectral singularity on the large-time behavior of solutions.
 He showed that the latter is limited to the region of the $(x,t)$-plane in which the spectral singularity is close to the point of stationary phase, and there, slightly modifies the rate of decay.
 In a future paper, we will investigate how spectral singularities affect the long-time behavior of DNLS solutions.
+A new version of the inverse scattering transform has been recently introduced by Bilman and Miller \cite{BM19} to deal with arbitrary-order poles and spectral singularities in the context of focusing NLS with non-zero boundary conditions.
+This method relies on the initial value problem for the Lax pair and avoids the use of a cut-off potential. }